Membership is defined in clauses 2.1 and 2.2 of the Constitution of the RACP set out below:

 The College defines a Fellow as a person that is eligible and admitted to Fellowship of the College under clauses 2.3 and 2.6 of the College Constitution.

-On completion of the relevant education committee requirements, payment of fees and receipt of a formal application (including proof of registration) a Trainee or Overseas Trained Physician will be eligible for Admission to Fellowship.
+On completion of the relevant education committee requirements, payment of fees and receipt of a formal application (including proof of registration) a Trainee or Overseas Trained Physician will be eligible to receive an invitation to become a Fellow.